 The MOA requires that, after the first year of the MOA, MPD hold at least one community outreach and public information meeting semi-annually in each of the patrol service areas ("PSAs") in the City.
-117 The MOA also requires that, at least one week before such meetings, the City publish notice of the meeting in public areas, including "libraries, schools, grocery stores, [and] community centers," 118 and on the Internet.
+140 The MOA also requires that, at least one week before such meetings, the City publish notice of the meeting in public areas, including "libraries, schools, grocery stores, [and] community centers," 141 and on the Internet.
 Notices related to community outreach and public information meetings must be in the primary languages spoken in the communities located in the particular PSAs.
-119
+142 http://mpdc.dc.gov/serv/citizencomplaints/file_complaint.shtm.